pbberlin/struc2frm/README.md

     }
 ```

-* Set `FocusFirstError=true` to focut the first input having an error message.
+* Keep `FocusFirstError=true` to focus the first input having an error message.

 * This overrides `autofocus='true'`.